Dreaght/gpu-screen-recorder-ui/README.md

 * Monero: 4An9kp2qW1C9Gah7ewv4JzcNFQ5TAX7ineGCqXWK6vQnhsGGcRpNgcn8r9EC3tMcgY7vqCKs3nSRXhejMHBaGvFdN2egYet

 # Known issues
-* When the UI is open the wallpaper is shown instead of the game on Hyprland and Sway.
-This is an issue with Hyprland and Sway.
+* When the UI is open the wallpaper is shown instead of the game on Hyprland.
+This is an issue with Hyprland.
 It cant be fixed until the UI is redesigned to not be a fullscreen overlay.
-* Opening the UI when a game is fullscreened can mess up the game window a bit on Hyprland and Sway.
-I believe this is an issue in Hyprland and Sway.
+* Opening the UI when a game is fullscreened can mess up the game window a bit on Hyprland.
+I believe this is an issue with Hyprland.

 # FAQ
 ## I get an error when trying to start the gpu-screen-recorder-ui.service systemd service